Categories

 Key points:

-• Who can enter: clients, contractors, subcontractors, consultants, designers, manufacturers and suppliers, asset and facilities managers, joint ventures/partnerships, and academia
+- Who can enter: clients, contractors, subcontractors, consultants, designers, manufacturers and suppliers, asset and facilities managers, joint ventures/partnerships, and academia.

-• Your entry must focus on work carried out between March 2023 and March 2024
+- Your entry must focus on work carried out between March 2024 and March 20245.

-• You may also submit this entry into other award categories if it meets their criteria
+- You may also submit this entry into other award categories if it meets their criteria.

 This category recognises the use of digitalisation, digital methodologies and/or technologies to enhance health, safety and wellbeing among workers on a construction project or projects.